Ranchero-Software/NetNewsWireHelp/pages/ios/5.0/en/index.markdown

 ░     work has yet to begin
 ░▒    in progress
-░▒▓   writing believed to be complete, needs revising ░▒▓█  complete
+░▒▓   writing believed to be complete, needs final editing ░▒▓█  complete

   ✶   review for suitability